-- To make sure that the “Windows Update” service runs automatically, right-click on the “Windows Update” service once again, click “Properties”.
+- To make sure that the “Windows Update” service runs automatically, right-click on the “Windows Update” service once again and click “Properties.”

 Delete the Software Distribution Folder

-- In the search bar located on the upper right corner of the Window, type in “SoftwareDistribution“.
-Once you find the folder, you can simply click on it and hit the “delete” key on your keyboard.
+- In the search bar in the window’s upper right corner, type in “SoftwareDistribution.”
+Once you find the folder, you can click on it and hit the “delete” key on your keyboard.

 - Reboot your computer and open the Windows Update tool and run the Windows Update to check if these steps were able to fix the error code 0x8024001e.

 Perform a System Restore